 Perhaps the most well-known example of this - or one of the most popular anyway - is Alucard from the Castlevania series.
 He does feel remorse after his dad's demise, though (that's hardly a spoiler; in every 'Vania game Dracula carks it and takes his palace with him).

-Alucard in his (to the savvy audience) Paper-Thin Disguise as Genya Arikado has a much more neutral relationship with Soma Cruz, Dracula's reincarnation, acting as a staunch (if somewhat aloof) ally.
+Alucard in his (to the savvy audience) Paper-Thin Disguise as Genya Arikado has a much more neutral relationship with Soma Cruz, Dracula's reincarnation from Sorrow'' games, acting as a staunch (if somewhat aloof) ally.

 Zigzagged in Legacy of Kain.
 Raziel's quest is to kill his sire Kain for casting him into a hellish maelstrom and returning from the dead.
 Finding out who he was before being raised only makes him more angry.
 On the other hand, before Kain had Raziel killed, Raziel was quite proud of his vampirism and is implied to have been entirely loyal.
 Played fully straight with Vorador; despite usually being a very unpleasant person, he's rather fond of his sire Janos Audron, and goes on a Roaring Rampage of Revenge when Janos is killed in the third game.